Chopard - Diamonds Are Forever?

 Still at the helm of the company today are Karl-Fredrich and Caroline, the second generation of the Scheufele family.

-Caroline Scheufele is responsible for the ladies’ collections with an emphasis on jewellery and high-end jewellery department.
+Caroline Scheufele is responsible for the ladies’ collections with an emphasis on high-end jewellery.

-Karl-Friedrich is responsible for the men's collections and examples of his work include creating sports watches during the 1980s.
+Karl-Friedrich is responsible for the men's collections and examples of his work include creating sports watches.

 What do you think of Chopard?
 Hit the share button and let us know!

 Each week there's a fine collection of Chopard available at auction.
 Hit the button below to take a browse.